-You are also responsible for any lecture notes, hand-outs, etc, given on the day you missed.
+\underline{You} are also responsible for any lecture notes, hand-outs, etc, given on the day you missed.
 Do not expect that everything you miss can be made-up .. videos and quizzes, for example, may not be offered as a make-up/at a later date.

-On your 5th absence (coming from full-class absences or tardiness or texting/disruption), I am going to assume that you do not really want to be here.
-Therefore you may be administratively withdrawn from the class with an F or X. THE ONLY EXCEPTIONS TO THIS will occur in EXTREME circumstances which you must discuss with me within the SAME DAY of (or prior to) your absence.
+After 3 absences (coming from full-class absences or tardiness), you may be administratively withdrawn from the class with an F or X. THE ONLY EXCEPTIONS TO THIS will occur in EXTREME circumstances which you must discuss with me WITHIN the same day of your absence.